mchl16/nonogram-solver/README.md

 # nonogram-solver
 Nonogram solver written in Python quite a long time ago, back when I was a sophomore.
-It works best when run using `PyPy` as its Python interpreter.

 ## How to use
+The solver works best when run using `PyPy` as its Python interpreter.

 If run with `debug` as parameter, the program reads two integers: `n` and `m`, then `n+m` lines describing constraints for rows and columns.
-The output will be printed to `stdout`. <br>
+The output will be printed to `stdout`.
 Otherwise, the same values will be read from `zad_input.txt` and written to `zad_output.txt`.

 ## How it works
 1. Possible fillings of rows/columns are generated;